VapourSoft/PCWWiFiModem/README.md

 Wiki is here: https://github.com/VapourSoft/PCWWiFiModem/wiki

-Please see the original project for more information on the Retro WiFi modem including it's history, contributors and hardware.
+Please see the original project for more information on the RetroWiFiModem including it's history, contributors and original hardware.

 ## First time setup